budlabs/i3ass/ass/i3var/manpage.md

 on the scratch pad.

 `set`
-if there is no variable with *VARNAME* an new window and mark will be created.
-If *VARNAME* exists it's value will be change.
-If *VALUE* is not defined,  *VARNAME* will get unset (window will get killed).
+If *VARNAME* doesn't exist, a new window and mark will be created.
+If *VARNAME* exists it's value will be replaced with *VALUE*.
+If *VALUE* is not defined,  *VARNAME* will get unset.

 `get`
-if *VARNAME* exists,  its value will be returned window and mark will be created.
-If *VARNAME* exists it's value will be changed.
+if *VARNAME* exists,  its value will be returned window.

 OPTIONS